ninedotnine/danso.ca/music/studio_policy.md

 * If you will be away during a regular lesson time, you should notify me before making that month's payment and I will subtract it from the total.

 * Lessons that are missed with short notice (less than 24 hours) will not be made up, except in cases of illness.
-A student that is ill is not welcome in my studio and should stay home.
+A student who is ill is not welcome in my studio and should stay home.

 * I expect regular practice and serious effort from my students.
 I reserve the right to terminate my relationship with a student based on lack of dedication.